AMereBagatelle/AFKPeace/README.md

 Configuration via client commands

 Future Features:
-Suggest things that you think might be useful!
+Auto-AFK, turns on all features when it detects a AFK session Suggest things that you think might be useful!
 Use the issues and add the "enhancement" tag.

 # Command Documentation